smallwat3r/ocrab-font/README.md

 A patched variant with
 [Nerd Font](https://www.nerdfonts.com/) icons is available at `fonts/ocrab-nerd-font.ttf`.
-It is installed alongside the base font when running `make`.
+It is installed alongside the base font when running `make install`.

+The Nerd Font version is recommended, as it includes additional patched glyphs such as box-drawing characters, arrows, powerline symbols, and file/folder icons.

 To rebuild the patched font from source (requires Docker):